nathanrib13/nathanrib13/README.md

 - 🔭 I’m currently looking for a job opportunity as a web developer
-- 📚 I’m currently learning JavaScritp, HTML, CSS, NodeJS e ReactJS
+- 📚 I’m currently learning JavaScritp, HTML, CSS, NodeJS and ReactJS

 ##
 <div>